What is Gateway?

 The programme allows the students to gain new skills, build confidence and improve on their communication skills.
 Interacting with others outside of the school can be daunting but it is something that Gateway students learn to do with ease.

-Gateway links the New Zealand workplace and school-based learning so that relevant hands on learning can result in recognised qualifications such as level 1 First Aid and Health and Safety certificates.
+Gateway links the New Zealand workplace and school-based learning so that relevant hands on learning can result in recognised qualifications such as Customer Service Skills and Health and Safety certificates.

 There is a focus on employability skills and how to write an impressive CV.